PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Theory

 where $\phi_{G}$ is the Gaussian primordial gravitational potential.
 The total primordial potential, $\phi$, is modified at quadratic order by a term proportional to $f_{\rm NL}\phi_G^2$ and now is non-Gaussian.

-Taking the expression for the local PNGs given in \autoref{eq:potential_local_png}, a non-vanishing component to the three-point function is induced.
-In this case, the bispectrum peaks in the {\it squeezed} limit ($k_3 \ll k_1, k_2$) and is given by:
+One finds that a non-vanishing component to the three-point function is induced from the expression for the local PNGs given in \autoref{eq:potential_local_png}.
+In this case, the bispectrum peaks in the squeezed limit ($k_3 \ll k_1, k_2$) and is given by

 where $P_\phi(k)$ is the power spectrum of the primordial potential $\phi$, and $(2 \;{\rm cyc.\; perm})$ are two cyclic permutations of the term $P_\phi(k_1) P_\phi(k_2)$.